ComputationalIntelligenceGroup/MultiMap-documentation/ImageJExtension.md

 **1. Launch ImageJ**

 ImageJ user interface can be launched through "Launch ImageJ" menu entry.
-This tool can be useful for performing some preprocessing operations to prepare images for Atlas usage.
+This tool can be useful for performing some preprocessing operations to prepare images for MultiMap usage.

 **2. Configure ImageJ**